 How do wild organisms interact with each other, their physical environments, and human societies?
 Lectures will examine a series of fundamental topics in ecology -- herbivory, predation, competition, mutualism, species invasions, biogeographic patterns, extinction, climate change, and conservation, among others--through the lens of case studies drawn from all over the world.
 Readings will provide background information necessary to contextualize these case studies and clarify the linkages between them.
 Precepts and fieldwork will explore the process of translating observations and data into an understanding of how the natural world works.
 R. Pringle

 EEB 322 Advanced Ecology Not offered this year

 An advanced overview of the structure of ecological communities, particularly temperate and tropical forests.
 Emphasis will be on factors governing species diversity and abundance on both local and global scales.
 Other topics will include the impact of humans on biodiversity at global scales, and the effects of biodiversity on the regulation of climate and the cycling of key elements such as carbon and nitrogen.
 Prerequisite: 321; one year of calculus recommended.
 Two 90-minute lectures, one preceptorial.
 S. Pacala

-EEB 323 Integrative Dynamics of Animal Behavior Not offered this year
+EEB 323 Integrative Dynamics of Animal Behavior Fall

 An exploration of the fundamental principles underlying the organization and function of animal behavior.
 This course will examine how complex actions emerge from simple rules.
 Since forces shaping behavior naturally cross scales and disciplinary boundaries, this course will draw on information from neuroscience, evolutionary biology, ecology, physiology, genetics, and the biology of complex systems.
 Two 90-minute lectures, one preceptorial.
 I. Couzin